MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![Image with the applied step name changed to Top 20 rows, which also updates the M script.](media/query-folding-basics/change-step-name.png)

-While we recommend that you use the Power Query editor to create all or most of the M script for you, you can manually add or modify pieces of your M script.
+While we recommend that you use the Power Query editor to create most of the M script, you can manually add or modify pieces of your M script.
 To learn more about the M language, go to the [official docs site for the M language](/powerquery-m/).

 >[!NOTE]
 > M script, also referred to as M code, is a term used for any code that uses the M language.
-In the context of this article, M script also refers to the code found inside a Power Query query and accessible through the advanced editor window or through the script view in the formula bar.
+In the context of this article, M script also refers to the code found inside a Power Query query and accessible through the advanced editor window or the script view in the formula bar.

 ## Query evaluation in Power Query